Thai green fish curry is a delicious Thai curry dish consisting of cod pieces simmered in a delicious coconut curry sauce.

 Galangal, kaffir lime leaves, and shrimp paste may be more specialized ingredients that are. harder to find.
 For ingredient substitutions for harder to find curry ingredients, refer the the substitutions section below.

 Chilis – Green Thai Chilis are traditionally the main chili ingredient used to make green curry paste, giving it the vibrant green color.
-However, given the extreme spiciness of green Thai chilis and the fact that they're harder to find in US grocery stores, I substituted it with a jalapeño and a bunch of cilantro.
-If you prefer a more intense spice, you can add more Thai chilis and/or use serrano peppers.
+However, given the extreme spiciness of green Thai chilis and the fact that they're harder to find in US grocery stores, I substituted it with a jalapeño pepper, traditional Thai chilis, cilantro, and spinach

 Seasonings – The curry sauce is often seasoned with fish sauce, sugar, and lime juice to give it a balanced flavor.
 Palm sugar is what's traditionally used but both brown sugar and white sugar also work.